-Wellbeing It is not merely about developing strong, supportive relationships in school and providing a safer and more inclusive environment.
+At Hatherop, we know that wellbeing is not only about developing strong, supportive relationships in school and providing a safer and more inclusive environment.
 It is all about our holistic health.

 Every child’s wellbeing is dynamic and changeable and it is important that our children feel they have approachable and friendly staff to talk to when they are feeling emotional for any number of reasons.
 Therefore, we have specifically trained staff in Emotional Literacy who are trained to apply psychological knowledge of children’s social and emotional development to particular areas of needs.

 Our Hatherop Haven is a drop-in session for any pupil that may feel the need to off load in its own cosy ELSA room.
 Other well-being initiatives we use are reflection journals, one to one tutorial with staff, mindfulness and meditation clubs alongside the timetabled PSHEE lessons.

 As a school we were very proud of our achievement in winning the prestigious Gold Award from the Anti-Bullying Alliance for our work in this area.
 We have reinforced this with new meetings for our Form Captains who are our designated Anti-Bullying Champions.